Learning Feynman integrals from differential equations with neural networks: Deep learning Feynman integrals

 The two \acp{NN} for the real and imaginary parts of an integral family are trained independently.
 Our implementation~\cite{repo,zenodo} uses the \texttt{PyTorch} framework~\cite{paszke2019pytorch}.
 We use Adam optimisation~\cite{kingma2017adam}, generally with an initial learning rate of 0.001.
 The \ac{NN} weights are initialised using the uniform Glorot scheme~\cite{pmlr-v9-glorot10a} with a gain of one.
 Output biases are initialised as the means of the boundary values.

 Analogously to mini-batch training, our training iterations are composed of small batches, taking a dynamic random sample of the inputs for each.
+In other words, instead of having a fixed input sample, we have a different one for each iteration, which is computed on the fly by sampling the input variables according to some chosen phase-space distribution.
 We find that the optimal batch size grows with the number of inputs and loop order, using a size between 64 and 256.
 While an epoch no longer represents a complete sampling of the training dataset, it remains a useful concept for scheduling.
 We thus group iterations into epochs, generally using 512--1024 iterations per epoch.
 At the end of each epoch, we use the mean loss value of the epoch batches as the metric of training performance.
 We also check if the epoch loss has plateaued and reduce the learning rate if it has.
-We use the dynamic \texttt{ReduceLROnPlateau} scheduler for this, typically with a factor of 0.1, threshold of 0.01, a cooldown of 0--5 epochs, and patience of 3--6 epochs.
-Training is terminated when the learning rate reaches a minimum value of $10^{-8}$ and satisfies a patience of 3--10 epochs.
+We use the dynamic \texttt{ReduceLROnPlateau} scheduler for this, typically with a \textit{factor} of 0.1, \textit{threshold} of 0.01, a \textit{cooldown} of 0--5 epochs, and \textit{patience} of 3--6 epochs.\footnote{ This scheduler keeps track of the minimum epoch loss, which we call \textit{best}.
+If, after the \textit{patience} number of epochs, the epoch loss does not drop below $\textit{best}\times(1+\textit{threshold})$, the learning rate is reduced by multiplying by the \textit{factor}.
+After the learning rate is reduced, the scheduler waits the \textit{cooldown} number of epochs before starting again. } Training is terminated when the learning rate reaches a minimum value of $10^{-8}$ and satisfies a patience of 3--10 epochs.

 Since the inputs are dynamically randomly sampled, regularisation is built into the training scheme.
 This means methods to avoid over-fitting like $L_2$ regularisation of the loss function or weight decay in the gradient descent algorithm are unnecessary.
 Similarly, we use the training metric also as a validation metric rather than validating on a distinct dataset.\footnote{ Since the training metric (epoch loss) is a mean squared difference, note that it cannot be directly compared between runs from different integral families or the same family with a different output distribution due to choices of kinematics or integral basis.
 For the latter, the differential error (\cref{eq:diff-err}) may be used. }